patmood/pocketbase-typegen/README.md

   -p, --password <char>  password for an admin pocketbase user.
 Use this with the --url option -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts") -e, --env              flag to use environment variables for configuration, add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL, PB_TYPEGEN_PASSWORD to your .env file
+  -w, --watch            watch for changes in the database and automatically regenerate types, does not work with --json -i, --interval <int>   interval in milliseconds to check for changes (default: 5000) -h, --hook-url <char>  custom hook url for checking changes, should return json with timestamp of last change, use with --watch
   -h, --help             display help for command
 ```